Sports Injury & Performance Care in West Omaha

 Why athletes in West Omaha pick Becker

 Sports-medicine training.
-Dr. Becker completed postgraduate sports-medicine (CCSP) education and has treated athletes from youth sports through college and pro levels for 18 years.
+Dr. Becker completed postgraduate sports-medicine (CCSP) education and has treated athletes at every level for 18 years, including numerous NFL, NBA, and MLB players and several college and professional female athletes.

 We treat the whole pattern, not just the part that hurts today, so you stop re-injuring the same spot.